Human rights in Estonia: Trafficking in persons

 According to the CIA World Factbook, "Estonia is a source, transit, and destination country for women subjected to forced prostitution, and for men and women subjected to conditions of forced labor".
 Estonia also "does not fully comply with the minimum standards for the elimination of trafficking, being the only country of the EU without a specific trafficking law.

 Exploitation of children

 Independent Special Rapporteur Najat Maalla M'jid of the United Nations has said that Estonia has taken clear steps to protect children from exploitation, although the human rights expert has commented that "young people remain at risk and continued vigilance from authorities is needed."

 Sexual orientation

 Homosexual sex, which was illegal in the Soviet Union, was legalised in Estonia in 1992.
-The age of consent is 14 years and was equalized for both homosexual and heterosexual sex in 2001.
-Homosexuals are not banned from military service and there are no laws discriminating homosexuals.
+The age of consent is 16 years and was equalized for both homosexual and heterosexual sex in 2001.
+Estonia legalised civil unions for same-sex couples with a law approved by the parliament in 2014.
+Same-sex marriage has been legal in Estonia since 1 January 2024.

-Estonia transposed an EU directive into its own laws banning discrimination based on sexual orientation in employment from May 1, 2004.
-A survey carried out in September 2002 found that there was a high level of discrimination against gay, lesbian and bisexual people in Estonia.

-External views

-Journalists

-According to veteran German author, journalist and Russia-correspondent Gabriele Krone-Schmalz, there is deep disapproval of everything Russian in Estonia.
-She contends that the alleged level of discrimination regarding ethnic Russians in Estonia would have posed a barrier to acceptance into the EU; however, Western media gave the matter very little attention.
-However the European Commission conducted close monitoring of these countries compliance with the Acquis communautaire in regard to minority rights prior to accession to the EU, the Commission claimed that there is no evidence that these minorities are subject to discrimination.

-In an interview with the Dutch newspaper NRC Handelsblad, Hans Glaubitz, a former ambassador of the Netherlands to Estonia, mentioned that he resigned due to the homophobia and racism once they could not "cope with gay hatred and racism on the Estonian streets."